Fabita98/DrunkStride/README.md

     - `InstantiateRandomizedPlane()`: it computes the external and internal bounds of the platform where the circular paths will be computed, exploiting a slightly smaller plane than the original one to prevent the agent from going outside of it.
-        More specifically, it creates a new plane, assigns it a name, a tag and a layer, then it adds a mesh collider, a mesh renderer and the black color to it.
+        More specifically, it creates a new plane, assigns it a name, a tag, a mesh collider, a mesh renderer and colours it black.

         Thus, since the platform is supposed to be the same during the whole simulation, the plane is made static.
         After that, the size and the position of the plane are randomized on different ranges and the references to the plane